 These are surely the most common areas you will find all along with Italy and they can vary considerably in terms of location, facilities and cleanliness.
 They're also called 'Aree di Sosta'.

 If you are on a tight budget or simply want to spend your money mostly on activities and attractions, this could be your best choice.
 Sure, they might not be located in that panoramic place you were dreaming of when planning your trip and nearly all of them won't have amenities like toilets or hot showers, but they provide camper service (drain grey and black water, drinking water refill) for free and this is not something to underestimate.

 Fines for draining the tanks outside the designated areas are quite high and can reach the steep amount of 335€.

 Beautiful camper stop (area di sosta) at breathtaking lake Como.

-If you like outdoors activities, genuine and local food and a safe place to sleep with your campervan, look no further than Agricamping (or farm camping), offering travellers the opportunity to stay in beautiful locations surrounded by nature.
-Depending on their location, there are many outdoors activities on offer: trekking, climbing, kayaking, horse-riding are just a few of them.
+If you like outdoor activities, genuine and local food and a safe place to sleep with your campervan, look no further than Agricamping (or farm camping), offering travelers the opportunity to stay in beautiful locations surrounded by nature.
+Depending on their location, there are many outdoor activities on offer: trekking, climbing, kayaking, horse-riding are just a few of them.